uofu-emb/rtos/labs/01.makefiles/README.md

 Rather than list out each .o file, we can use variables to list the files and use patterns to substitute the file names.
 `$^` is the automatic variable that contains all dependencies.

-We engineers are lazy, so let's find a way to .
-Define a new rule named `all` that depends on `firmware.elf`.
+We engineers are lazy, so let's find a way to define a new rule named `all` that depends on `firmware.elf`.
 Leave the recipe empty.
 Remember to add `all` to the `.PHONY` list.